Julia-Petrova/portfolio/portfolio/tutorial_sample.md

 - TOC
 {:toc}

-This sample explains how to upload data to a data mart building system within a stream using the feature described in [the concept sample](concept_sample.md).
+This sample explains how to upload data to a data mart building system within a stream using the feature described in [the concept sample](/portfolio/concept_sample.md).
-It is for a fictional system Datafuel but based on a real product documentation that I wrote.
+It is written for a fictional system called Datafuel but is based on a real product documentation that I created.

 * **Type:** Tutorial
 * **Objective:** A description of how to use the streaming data upload feature
 * **Audience:** Developers, system analysts, system architects, and deployment teams
-* **Tools Used:** Markdown, Jekyll, Hydejack theme, GitHub Pages
+* **Tools Used:** Markdown, Jekyll, Hydejack theme, and GitHub Pages

 The sample begins below the line.